rethinkdb/horizon-docs/getting-started.md

   })
 ```

-To learn more about how Horizon works with React, check out the [complete Horizon & React example][example-apps].
+To learn more about how Horizon works with React, check out the [complete Horizon & React example][apps].

 [vue]: https://vuejs.org/
 [react]: https://facebook.github.io/react/
+[apps]: /examples

-# Putting it all together
+## Putting it all together

-Now that we have the basics covered, let's pretend we are building a
-simple chat application where the messages are displayed
+Now that we have the basics covered, let's pretend we're building a simple chat application where the messages are displayed in ascending order.
-in ascending order.
-Here are some basic functions that would allow
-you to build such an app.

 ```js
 let chats = [];

 // Retrieve all messages from the server